colinrubbert/hellosign_api_test_app/README.md

 ```
 * Once we have inputed this data, `ngrok` and `rails s` are still running lets push the "test" button to assure this is working.
 We should receive a `200 OK` message in our `ngrok` window and `Success!
 "Hello API Event Received" was found in the response` in our hellosign API app dashboard
 * *WARNING* If you are using the free version of `ngrok` each time you stop your tunnels and restart them the web address will change.
 If you want a persistent web address you will have to pay for `ngrok`.
+* In order to test whether or not your callbacks and embedded forms work you will need to test with your `ngrok` domain and _NOT_ with `localhost`.
+HelloSign does not allow for testing with localhost callbacks.